 The Group results for the year are shown in the consolidated summary income and expenditure account and the consolidated statement of financial activities.
-The net loss of the group for the year was £546,505 as compared to a surplus of £64,487 for the previous year.
+The net loss of the group for the year was £21,173 as compared to a loss of £546,505 for the previous year.

-During the year under review the Company's loss before taxation amounted to £18,328.
-In the previous year profits before taxation amounted to £239,437.
-Operating profits before the exceptional charge due to the winding up of the final salary pension scheme amounted to £443,717 (2007: £287,516).
-The Company carried out 5,160 cremations during the year, a decrease of 116 on the previous year.
+During the year under review the Company's profit before taxation amounted to £424,276.
+In the previous year the loss before taxation amounted to £18,328.
+Operating profits before the exceptional charge due to the winding up of the final salary pension scheme amounted to £416,206 (2008: £443,717).
+The Company carried out 5,371 cremations during the year, an increase of 211 on the previous year.

-Demand for the publication can be attributed to its ease of use and wide variety of up to date information which is maintained and expanded through the use of an annual questionnaire sent to all crematoria in the United Kingdom and the Republic of Ireland.
-The Council is grateful to the staff of cremation authorities for their cooperation in completing the questionnaire enabling the Society to provide the most detailed information available.
+The Council is grateful to the staff of cremation authorities for their co-operation in completing the questionnaire enabling the Society to provide the most detailed information available.

-Due to the consistently high quality of its content and presentation Pharos International continued to consolidate its position as the leading cremation publication in Great Britain's cremation movement as well as one of the leading cremation publications world-wide, with copies presently circulating in approximately 42 countries.
-Articles appearing in Pharos are frequently reproduced in cremation magazines published by cremation and death care organisations in other countries thus providing the Society with a high profile and the widest possible readership.
+The high quality of its content and presentation has been maintained during the year under review.
+Pharos international continues to be recognised as the leading cremation publication in Great Britain's cremation movement as well as one of the leading cremation publications worldwide with copies presently circulating in approximately 40 countries.
+An increasing number of requests are received for permission to reproduce articles and statistics appearing in Pharos by editors of death care magazines published abroad.
+Permission is willingly given provided the source is acknowledged.
+This provides the Society with a high national and international profile and the widest possible readership.

-Pharos also remains the principal publication of the International Cremation Federation.
-Due to the quality of its content and standard of production as well as its national and international circulation, Pharos continues to be one of the Society's major promotional aids and avenue of communication.
-It continues on a sound financial footing.
-As emphasised regularly this is a significant achievement for the only subscription magazine in the British cremation movement.
+Pharos is the main publication of the International Cremation Federation and due to its domestic and international circulation continues to be one of the Society's principal promotional aids and avenues of communication.
+It continues to be produced on an increasingly sound financial footing, no mean achievement for the only subscription magazine in the UK cremation movement.
 Pharos is edited by R N Arber.

 The Cremation Society of Great Britain, the founder and pioneer of the cremation movement in the United Kingdom.
 It established the first crematorium in the UK and is a founder member of the International Cremation Federation.